anubhavbagri/firebase-rudiments-flutter/README.md

 3. Get `google-services.json` file and save it in `android/app` directory (for android)
 4. You are now equipped to run this app on your android emulator/device

+> You're welcome to submit a PR, throw down an issue, or otherwise contribute to the project.

 ## 🚧 Challenges

 I faced a lot of hardships and difficulties while implementing the draft UI and bringing it to life in the actual app.
 Initially, I had to think about what all features would my application have.
 Once the idea was clear, I implemented all the logic and backend functionalities.
 Then, faced some issues thinking about how the final user interface would look like.
 Thus, prepared a draft design on Adobe illustrator.
 Finally, implementating it took a while but over time it became simpler since I had learnt the art of googling stuff.